plabayo/learn-rust-101/README.md

 More parts to come as well.

+For the brave among you with the time for it, learn to build your own Operating System (OS) using Rust: <https://os.phil-opp.com/>

 ### [Code like a pro in Rust](#code-like-a-pro-in-rust)

 At this point of your Rust learning journey you've come a far way already, relatively speaking.
 Perhaps you want to shortcut, at least for now.